PgBiel/typst-oxifmt/README.md

 ### v0.2.0

 - `oxifmt:0.2.0` is now available through Typst's Package Manager!
 You can now write `#import "@preview/oxifmt:0.2.0": strfmt` to use the library.
-- Fixed negative numbers being formatted with two minus signs
+- Fixed negative numbers being formatted with two minus signs.
-- Fixed custom precision of floats not working when they are exact integers
+- Fixed custom precision of floats not working when they are exact integers.

 ### v0.1.0